 Many characters presume that Frank's aunt is doing this to keep him at home as much as possible.
 Of course, then she dies...

 Emma's father.
 It's hinted that the majority of the neighbourhood thinks he's a hypochondriac, but he's so kind-hearted and generous that they humour him.
-Word Of God says that he died two years after Emma married Mr Knightley.
+It's known that he died two years after Emma married Mr Knightley.

 Especially in the riddle poem fiasco.
 Had the writer indicated clearly for whom and by whom it was written, much embarrassment could have been avoided.